meteor/blaze/site/source/api/spacebars.md

 An attribute value that consists entirely of template tags that return `null`, `undefined`, or `false` is considered absent; otherwise, the attribute is considered present, even if its value is empty.

+### Async attributes

+> This functionality is considered experimental and a subject to change.
+For
+> details please refer to [#424](https://github.com/meteor/blaze/pull/428).

+The values can be wrapped in a `Promise`.
+When that happens, it will be treated as `undefined` while it's pending or rejected.
+Once resolved, the resulting value is used.
+To have more fine-grained handling of non-resolved states, use `#let` and the async state helpers (e.g., `@pending`).

 ### Dynamic Attributes